 It seems no one in Congress can find common ground between the parties.

-Our nation’s unemployment and debt problems cry out for bipartisan cooperation.
+Our nation’s healthcare, immigration, tax code, and debt problems cry out for bipartisan cooperation.
 Instead we get gridlock and maneuvering for political advantage.
 Economists have argued that the political uncertainty resulting from Congress’s failure to legislate is one of the factors slowing economic growth.

 Defenders of “Social Security as it is” cite the fact that the Social Security Trust Fund has $2.8 trillion that can pay promised benefits for perhaps the next 37 years.
 By statute, that Trust Fund is held in U.S. treasury bonds.
 The government, of course, has already used those earlier surpluses.
 So every dollar of benefits that is not covered by workers’ FICA payments has to be borrowed by the government.
 Those FICA payments are just now beginning to fall short of covering promised benefits.
 We need to make adjustments to solve this impending problem.Read more »

 On Dec.
 3, 2010 the president’s Simpson-Bowles deficit reduction commission failed to approve its own proposal.
 The proposal combined tax base broadening and rate reductions like the 1986 Reagan tax reform.
 It proposed entitlement reforms.
 There was plenty for both parties not to like in the proposal.
 Democrats and Senate Republicans agreed to a compromise, saying at some point "we need to govern".
-House Republicans killed Simpson-Bowles.Read more »
+House Republicans killed the Simpson-Bowles proposal and have offered few alternatives since.Read more »

-When international financiers met in Davos, Switzerland a couple of weeks ago, a panel was asked what they saw as some of the challenges, headwinds for the world’s economy.
+When international financiers last met in Davos, Switzerland, a panel was asked what they saw as some of the challenges, headwinds for the world’s economy.
 One headwind they identified was stagnant wages around the world.
 It is clear that Democrats and Republicans share common ground around their agreement that low wage earners need more income, and the world economy needs them to have more income.
-As a congressman, I would support a higher minimum wage……..but not enthusiastically.
+As a congressman, I would support a higher minimum wage……..but with targeted carve-outs.
 I would hope and work for higher income support with fewer negative side effects.
 But I would be committed to enacting some measures to get more income to low wage earners.Read more »

 Too much of the discussion of the 50 years since LBJ’s “War on Poverty” has been fueled by our partisan divide instead of refocusing us around a common mission.
 Of course, it is healthy to reflect on what progress has or has not been made.
 But the issue is often framed as a false choice between fiscal responsibility and funding to help the poor.
 Our conversations should focus on what is working and what is not working.Read more »

-It would be entirely too arrogant for us to dismiss the possibility of what may be happening to our climate and do nothing.
+It would be entirely too arrogant for us to dismiss the possibility of what may be happening to our climate and think we can do nothing.
 Foremost, we should focus on measures that continue technical efforts in energy efficiencyRead more »